vgratian/smog/README.md

 smog is best described by its main commands:

-* `smog add URL`    - create package from a git repository
+* `smog get URL`    - create package from a git repository
 * `smog show PKG`   - show metadata of a package
 * `smog list`       - list all packages
 * `smog sync`       - list all packages that have remote updates